samuelyu2002/ImVisible/README.md

 To use the application, open the LYTNet demo xcode project, and drag the model_wm_1000.mlmodel file into the project to add a reference to it.
 Then, build the application while connecting a phone iOS 11 or above.

 ## Citations
 Please consider citing our papers in your publications if this project helped with your research.
-The BibTeX reference is as follows:
+The BibTeX references are as follows:
 ```
 @inproceedings{yu2019LytNet,
   title   =  {{LYTNet}: A Convolutional Neural Network for Real-Time Pedestrian Traffic Lights and Zebra Crossing Recognition for the Visually Impaired},